pypr/pysph/docs/source/reference/tools.rst

    :members:
    :undoc-members:

-STL Converter
+Mesh Converter
 -------------

-The following function can be used to convert an STL file to a set of grid points.
+The following functions can be used to convert an STL file to a set of surface points.

+.. autofunction:: pysph.tools.gen_geom_surf.stl_surf

+.. autofunction:: pysph.tools.gen_geom_surf.stl_surf_uniform

+The following functions can be used to convert a mesh file supported by 'meshio<https://github.com/nschloe/meshio>'_ to a set of surface points.

+.. autofunction:: pysph.tools.gen_geom_surf.surf_from_file

-.. autofunction:: pysph.tools.geometry_stl.get_stl_surface
+.. autofunction:: pysph.tools.gen_geom_surf.surf_file_uniform